keytelematics/rql/README.md

 Licensing
 --------

-This RQL implementation is part of APS Standard, and therefore is licensed under the BSD license.
+This RQL implementation is part of APS JavaScript SDK and licensed under the BSD license.

 Project Links
 ------------